pardhaponugoti/subscript/README.md

 for subscriptions or their friends

 - [x] auto-populates suggestions based on what the user has typed in so far
-- [ ] when user presses enter it redirects to a search results page
+- [x] when user clicks on an element it redirects to the page

 ### Phase 8: Styling Cleanup and Seeding (2 days)